Global HR 11 min

 52. Luís: A different topic I’d like to discuss

-Everyone that isn’t talking, takes notes.
+Everyone who isn’t talking takes notes.

 • You want to have a document that everyone can easily modify.
-Sending around an attachment, or an email is not a good solution for this.
+Sending around an attachment or an email is not a good solution for this.

-Stay on topic
+4. Stay on topic

 You should only discuss what is on the agenda.
 Nothing more, nothing less.
-If someone but the person raising the point is changing the topic / going off-course, shelve the discussion and make it a separate point on the bottom of the agenda.
+If someone but the person raising the point is changing the topic / going off-course, shelve the discussion and make it a separate point at the bottom of the agenda.

 For example: